tybayn/phasmo-cheat-sheet-jp/README.md

 With the exception of:
 JQuery - MIT License
+Onryou Font - Custom License, Free for Commercial Use: https://www.freejapanesefont.com/onryou-horror-font-%e6%80%a8%e9%9c%8a/
-October Crow Font - Custom License
+JKG-L Font - Custom License, Free for Commercial Use: https://www.freejapanesefont.com/jk-gothic-l-download/